 The National Park contains one of the most biologically diverse areas in Europe.
 It’s home to a huge variety of plants and flowers.
 There’s also a wide variety of wildlife within the park, keep your eyes peeled for the rare Abruzzo Chamois – a mix between a goat and an antelope.
 The park is popular with bird watchers too.
 The park has many trails and can be explore on foot, bike or horseback.
 There are park visitor centres where you can get more information or arrange a guided walk with a local guide.

-Abruzzo National Park The Abruzzo National Park is one of the oldest parks in Italy and covers a vast part of the country.
+The Abruzzo National Park is one of the oldest parks in Italy and covers a vast part of the country.
 The park is home to mountain ranges and many villages, towns and castles.
 Many different types of wildlife call the Abruzzo National Park home.
-If you take a wander, you can spot Marsican brown bears, golden eagers and otters.
+If you take a wander, you can spot Marsican brown bears, golden eagles and otters.

-To find your perfect campsite in the Abruzzo please use our interactive site finder, call our knowledgeable customer advice team on 0345 268 0827, or go straight to the individual campsite pages.
+To find your perfect camping holiday in Abruzzo please use our interactive site finder, call our knowledgeable customer advice team on 0345 268 0827, or go straight to the individual campsite pages.